• Skip to primary navigation

 • Antimicrobial properties to prevent tooth decay.

-It's important to note that both types should be consumed in moderation or else negative side effects like headaches and an upset stomach may occur.
+Both types should be consumed in moderation or else negative side effects like headaches and an upset stomach may occur.

 Sencha Green Tea has a grassy flavor with a bitter taste, while normal Green Tea has a nutty, smooth flavor.